illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 Note that you should give it a more generous amount (say, 100-200), since the terminal will likely have background processes already running.
 If you give it too small a limit, you won't be able to launch anything, and you'll need to launch a new terminal.

-If you happen to fork bomb your local Vagrant VM, you will need to force power off the VM by running `vagrant halt --force` in your `cs241-vm` directory.
-You can then turn on your machine again and connect to it (`vagrant up` and `vagrant ssh`).

 If you happen to fork bomb your CS Cloud VM, please notify course staff in a private post with your VM number.
 Note that it may take up to a few hours for us to respond, so try not to fork bomb your VM.

 ### Plan Before You Start